 Phimosis and paraphimosis can develop only in uncircumcised males.

 In phimosis, the foreskin is tight and cannot be retracted over the glans penis (the cone-shaped end of the penis).
 This condition is normal in newborns and young boys and usually resolves without treatment by about age 5.
-In older men, phimosis may result from prolonged irritation or recurring inflammation of the glans penis and foreskin ( balanoposthitis).
-The tightened foreskin can interfere with urination and sexual activity and may increase the risk of urinary tract infections.
-The usual treatment is circumcision.
-However, in children, sometimes the application of a corticosteroid cream 2 or 3 times daily and periodic gentle stretching of the foreskin are effective and spare the child a circumcision.
-The cream may be used for up to 3 months.
+In older men, phimosis may result from prolonged irritation or recurring inflammation of the glans penis and foreskin ( balanoposthitis Inflammation of the Penis The foreskin of the penis and the glans penis (the cone-shaped end of the penis) can be inflamed.
+Balanitis is inflammation of the glans penis.
+Posthitis is inflammation of the foreskin.
+Balanoposthitis... read more ).
+The tightened foreskin can interfere with urination and sexual activity and may increase the risk of urinary tract infections Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
+The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .

 In paraphimosis, the retracted foreskin cannot be pulled forward to cover the glans penis.
 The condition most commonly develops when the foreskin is left retracted after a medical procedure (such as catheterization) or after cleaning the penis of a child.
 The glans penis swells, increasing pressure on the retracted foreskin, which then becomes trapped.
 The increasing pressure eventually prevents blood from reaching the penis, which could result in the destruction of penile tissue if the foreskin is not pulled forward.